 “Prof” Walter Haley and “Hourman” Rex Tyler were adept at conceiving chemical concoctions in their costumed careers.
 While Tyler was a leading chemist at Bannermain Chemicals when he invented the Miraclo pill, Haley was a retired skin diver and oceanographer.

-Using his discovery, Tyler adopted the alias of Hourman, shortly after this he would found the Minute-Men of America on Earth-Two.
+Using his discovery, Tyler adopted the alias of Hourman, shortly afterward after this he would found the Minute-Men of America on Earth-Two.
 Decades later, Haley would be a co-founder of the Challengers of the Unknown on Earth-One.
 Tyler refined Miraclo to activate with black light, while Haley devised an antidote for the liquid light which empowered his arch-foe, Multi-Man.

+However, there was still a symbiotic link between Destiny and Prof that seemingly caused Haley and his comrades to become susceptible to occasional superhuman transformations.
 Early in his career, Haley would, like Tyler, gain superhuman strength and physique on more than one occasion.
 In the first instance, this was due to being in an alien atmosphere with his teammates.

 Just as Rex Tyler felt anxiety and withdrawal symptoms from overuse of Miraclo, until he found a non-addictive derivation of the pill, so too Prof had his own inner torment from time to time.
 In one instance later in the Challengers' history, an evil virus spawned from a computer infected Haley's mind, causing him to temporarily go mad.
 While not possessing immense strength, he became uninhibited around others.
 He would eventually be cured of this condition.